 Meeples & Minatures is a podcast about all aspects of Miniature Wargaming and Strategy Boardgames.
-The first episode was produced in January 2007, which makes it one of the longest running wargaming podcasts currently still in production.
+The first episode was produced in January 2007, which makes it one of the longest running wargaming podcasts globally and the longest running UK gaming podcast.
+The show published its final ‘official’ episode in December 2019, thus ending a run of 12 years and 283 episodes.

-Although the production schedule has varied over the years, the show is was produced roughly every two weeks until November 2016.
-At this point it switched to a weekly format.
-It discusses all aspects of Miniature Wargaming and Strategy Boardgames – concentrating on historical wargaming and the ‘smaller’ titles in fantasy and sci-fi, so you will find very little about Warhammer, W40K, Warmachine/Hordes or Flames of War on this podcast.
-Some boardgames are also discussed, with the emphasis being on those that involve either miniatures, or some form of conflict.
+Although the production schedule has varied over the years, the show was produced roughly every two weeks until November 2016.
+At this point it switched to a weekly format, before moving back to fortnightly a year later.
+It discussed all aspects of Miniature Wargaming and Strategy Boardgames – concentrating on historical wargaming and the ‘smaller’ titles in fantasy and sci-fi, so you will find very little about Warhammer, W40K, Warmachine/Hordes or Flames of War on this podcast.
+Some boardgames were also discussed, with the emphasis being on those that involve either miniatures, or some form of conflict.

 Up until January 2009, the show had been a solo podcast, hosted by Neil Shuck (aka Earthquake on many online forums).
-However, from the start of 2009, several guest presenters have joined Neil on a more regular basis, and the show now boasts 3 co-hosts in the shape of Mike Hobbs (who joined in 2012), Mike Whitaker (who joined in 2013), and Dave Luff (who finally became a regular co-host in 2016, after appearing on the show on a number of occasions)
+However, from the start of 2009, several guest presenters joined Neil on a more regular basis, and the show grew to 3 co-hosts in the shape of Mike Hobbs (who joined in 2012), Mike Whitaker (who joined in 2013), and Dave Luff (who finally became a regular co-host in 2016, after appearing on the show on a number of occasions).
+Mike Whitaker left the show after Episode 250, when the hosting format switched to having a different ‘third chair’ for each episode.

 Previous co-hosts have included Rich Jones (who appeared on a regular basis for a couple of years), Jere Koskela, and Steve Archibald.